 Getting to Coaley Peak

 By car: There is a free car park at Coaley Peak picnic area (GL11 5AU).
-To get back there at the end of the day you’d need to take two buses – the Stagecoach 60 bus from Wotton to Dursley which takes 20 minutes, then the Stagecoach 65 bus to Nympsfield (see below) taking 18 minutes.
+To get back there at the end of the day you can prebook a ride on The Robin bookable minibus from Wotton-under-Edge to Nympsfield village.
+Then it’s a mile or around 20 minutes’ walk back to Coaley Peak.

 By public transport: You can’t get all the way to Coaley Peak by public transport but the Stagecoach 65 bus stops in either Nympsfield village (0.7 miles away) or opposite the Bristol & Gloucestershire Gliding Club, which is just off the end of day 6’s route.
 The 65 connects to Stroud (20 minutes), Stonehouse (50 minutes) and Gloucester (80 minutes).